sanjayankur31/ankursinha.in/content/pages/02-research-profile.rst

 Masters by Research: UTS, Sydney
 --------------------------------

-I have recently submitted my Masters thesis for examination as part of my enrolment at the University of Technology, Sydney as a Masters by research student.
+I recently completed my ME (by reserach) from the University of Technology, Sydney.
 The title of my thesis was "Bio inspired navigation in a mobile dynamic environment."
-I studied and modelled neuron sets that are related to navigation in the mammalian brain.
+I studied and modelled neuron sets that are related to navigation in the mammalian brain using the ROS robotic framework.
 I worked on head direction cells, place cells, grid cells and boundary cells.

 Supervisor: `Dr. Jack Wang`_

+Thesis: `Bio inspired navigation in a mobile dynamic environment`_

 Resume
 ------